JerryFleming/PyDoc/reference/import.rst

-:meth:`find_loader()` takes one argument, the fully qualified name of the module being imported.  :meth:`find_loader()` returns a 2-tuple where the first item is the loader and the second item is a namespace :term:`portion`.
+:meth:`find_loader()` takes one argument, the fully qualified name of the module being imported.  :meth:`find_loader()` returns a 2-tuple where the first item is the loader and the second item is a namespace :term:`包块`.
 When the first item (i.e. the loader) is ``None``, this means that while the path entry finder does not have a loader for the named module, it knows that the path entry contributes to a namespace portion for the named module.
 This will